Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Methods

 \subsection{Training details}

-During the training of MOLEXA for molecular structure retrieval, the reverse diffusion process (Structure Denoising Module) was run only once for each training step.
+During training, the reverse diffusion process (Structure Denoising Module) was run only once for each training step.
 Instead of taking a random structure as input, it starts with a noisified ground-truth structure with the noise level controlled by \( \sigma_i \).
 The Structure Denoising Module was trained to denoise this input and generate a geometry \( \mathbf{G}_i^{prediction} \) that is a reconstruction of the ground truth \( \mathbf{G}_i^{ground\_truth} \).
 The corresponding loss function is

 where the weight \( w_i \) is set according to Ref.~\cite{karras_elucidating_2022} and given by